 Prof. (emerita) Ellen Spolsky: literary theory; cognitive literary and cultural history and criticism; early modern English literature; Shakespeare; art history, especially Renaissance

-Dr. Marcela Sulak: Early twentieth century American literature and culture; poetry and poetics; immigration and migration; nationalism; modernism and gender.
+Prof. Marcela Sulak: Early twentieth century American literature and culture; poetry and poetics; immigration and migration; nationalism; modernism and gender.